ICL-ml4csec/Mateen/README.md

 The contents of the folder are as follows:
 - `Datasets.zip`: Contains the processed data.
 - `Models.zip`: Contains the pre-trained models.
-- `Results.zip`: Contains prediction results and probability scores from the Mateen framework across the datasets
+- `Results.zip`: Prediction results and probabilities across datasets.

-Download and extract these files into the main directory of Mateen (i.e., `Mateen/`).
-This will ensure that the data and models are properly organized and ready for use.
+Ensure these files are placed in the `Mateen/` directory after downloading and extracting.

 # How to Use Mateen

 To utilize Mateen with our settings, please follow these steps to set up the required datasets and run the framework.